-Refilling a high-quality stainless steel bottle from your water cooler or filter is always our recommended choice for sustainable water consumption.
-However, we fully understand that there are times that this is not feasible and you must turn to single-serve plastic water bottles as the only healthy alternative to satisfy your thirst.
-Handled mindfully, this option can be a viable one offering you a smart beverage choice and landfills free of plastic water bottles.
+Refilling a high-quality stainless-steel bottle from your water cooler or filter is always our recommended choice for sustainable water consumption.
+However, we fully understand that there are times that this is not possible and you must turn to single-serve plastic water bottles as the only healthy alternative to satisfy your thirst.
+Handled mindfully, this option does not have to result in those water bottles ending up at a landfill.
+In this article, we’re going to show you how to recycle plastic water bottles the right way.

+It’s common when someone thinks about how to recycle plastic bottles, they want to remove the caps.
 Water bottle caps are only recyclable in most municipalities if they are twisted tightly onto the bottle.
-Separated caps wreak havoc on equipment sending them to the landfill or production to a halt.
-To prevent this always replace the cap once you have finished drinking your water.
+Separated caps wreak havoc on equipment, sending them to the landfill or stalling production.
+To prevent this, always replace the cap once you have finished drinking your water.

-Although other bottles, cans, and jars should be rinsed there is no need to do so with water bottles.
-However, they should be emptied and free of any noticeable liquid.
+Although other bottles, cans and jars should be rinsed, there is no need to do so with water bottles.
+While there’s no need to clean them, they should be emptied and free of any noticeable liquid.

-Do not place your water bottles in a bag or any other recyclables for that matter.
+When you recycle plastic bottles, remember to not place your water bottles in a bag or any other recyclables for that matter.
 Bagged items prevent the process from being completed properly or slow down the system.
+It might seem like you’re making things more convenient for the recycling plant, but that’s not the case.
 The bags cannot be recycled and will rob processing plants of man-hours removing them.
 Water bottles should be placed in your recycling bin or a public bin free of any confinements.

 If you purchase bottled water by the case, the plastic packaging that holds them cannot be placed in your recycling bin.
 However, it can be dropped off at participating grocery stores such as Heinen’s, Dave’s and Target to be processed along with any other plastic film or grocery bags.